lion facts

 While most cats have slit pupils, lions actually have round pupils instead.
 It’s thought that this is because lions need to hunt for larger prey than domesticated cats, and those who may generally hunt around for smaller bites.
 This can also help them hunt better at night, making lions some of the best nocturnal hunters in the feline world.

-Lions’ eyes will change color while they grow.
+Lions’ eyes will change colour while they grow.
 Cubs are generally born with blue eyes.
 However, these will change around three months into their lives, into the yellowy brown or amber that we know and love.

 8. There are lions pretty much everywhere